-Diagnostic Cytogenetics Inc. (DCI) can perform chromosome analysis on amniotic fluid, chorionic villus, and percutaneous umbilical blood (PUBS) specimens
+Diagnostic Cytogenetics Inc. (DCI) can perform chromosome analysis on amniotic fluid and percutaneous umbilical blood (PUBS) specimens

 Indication for Testing